Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 Once all the painting was done and dried, I installed the frosted crown element by putting the bottle’s neck into the drilled hole.

 These candlesticks holders turned out great.
 I’ll be making more of them in different heights and colors.
 I hope you’ve enjoyed this tutorial on how to make DIY candlestick holder out of a plastic bottle.
+You can even try and make your own candles to go with them.
 Don’t forget to save this post for later to your DIY Upcycling or DIY home decor board, thanks!

 Subscribe To My FREE DIY Newsletter!